ArsonTD/ArsonTD/README.md

 # 💫 About Me:

- Full Stack Developer with a strong focus on frontend, building modern, scalable and user-centered web applications.
+Hi!
+My name is Anderson Tejeda, currently working as a Full Stack Developer with a strong focus on frontend, building modern, scalable and user-centered web applications.

 I work with technologies like React, TypeScript and TailwindCSS on the frontend, and Node.js, .NET and FastAPI on the backend.
 I have experience designing APIs, working with SQL/NoSQL databases, and building real-time systems using WebSockets and SignalR.